 The title gets misused constantly, so it's worth being clear about what the role is and isn't.

-A Chief of Staff is not an executive assistant with a better title.
-Not a project manager.
-Not a "junior partner" or a "strategy associate" or a deck editor or a calendar manager.
-If somebody is doing those things, they're an EA; give them the right title and the right comp, but don't call them a Chief of Staff.
+A Chief of Staff is not an executive assistant with a better title, not a project manager, not a "junior partner" or "strategy associate" or deck editor or calendar manager.
+If somebody is doing those things, they're an EA.
+Give them the right title and the right comp, but don't call them a Chief of Staff.
 The work is fundamentally different.

 A Chief of Staff runs the front office.
-Their job is to make sure the CEO's intent gets translated into organizational action.
-They manage the flow of information to and from the CEO.
-They run the internal cadence.
-They prepare the CEO for decisions, make sure the right people are in the room when those decisions get made, and follow up afterward to make sure execution actually happens.
+The job is to make sure the CEO's intent gets translated into organizational action: managing the flow of information to and from the CEO, running the internal cadence, preparing the CEO for decisions, getting the right people in the room when those decisions get made, and following up afterward so execution actually happens.

-I've held this role.
-I've managed people in this role.
-I've built the structures that make this role work across multiple IC agencies.
-The Chief of Staff function is the most leveraged seat in any organization, and it's the one that growing companies almost universally either get wrong or skip outright.
+I've held this role, managed people in it, and built the structures that make it work across multiple IC agencies.
+The Chief of Staff function is the most leveraged seat in any organization, and it's the one growing companies almost universally either get wrong or skip outright.

 Here's what it looks like when the function is missing.